Signatures of deconfined quark phases in binary neutron star mergers: Equations of State

 where $\Omega_i^0$ is the grand canonical potential density for {\it u}, {\it d}, {\it s} quarks and electrons (and their antiparticles), described as ideal relativistic Fermi gases.
 The second term on the right hand side of Eq.(\ref{eos}) accounts for the perturbative QCD corrections to $\mathcal{O}(\alpha_s^2)$ \cite{2001PhRvD..63l1702F,2005ApJ...629..969A,2011ApJ...740L..14W} and its value represents the degree of deviations from an ideal gas EOS, with $a_4 = 1$ corresponding to the ideal case.
 The chemical potential $\mu$ in Eq.~(\ref{eos}) can be written in terms of the {\it u}, {\it d} and {\it s} quark chemical potentials as $\mu= (\mu_u + \mu_d + \mu_s)/3$.
 The term $B_{\rm eff}$ is an effective bag constant which takes into accounts in a phenomenological way nonperturbative aspects of QCD.

-At finite temperature, the ideal gas contributions to $\Omega$ provided by fermions and antifermions can be calculated by solving the corresponding Fermi integrals for a given temperature $T$ and chemical potential $\mu_i$ (see e.g. \cite{1986bhwd.book.....S}):
+At finite temperature, the ideal gas contributions to $\Omega$ provided by fermions and antifermions can be calculated by computing the corresponding Fermi integrals for a given temperature $T$ and chemical potential $\mu_i$ (see e.g. \cite{1986bhwd.book.....S}):

 where $v = k/E_i$ is the particle velocity (with $E_i(k)=(k^2 + m_i^2)^{1/2}$), and $f(k,\pm \mu_i)$ are the Fermi distribution functions with chemical potentials for particles ($+ \mu_i$) and antiparticles ($- \mu_i$):